kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-jdbc.md

 `withConnection` works as follows:

-- if the current `Context` already contains a `ConnectionContext`, the method passes the current connection to the lambda;
+- if the current scope already contains a `ConnectionContext`, the method passes the current connection to the lambda;
-- if the current `Context` does not contain a connection, the method takes a new connection from the `DataSource`, stores it in `ConnectionContext` for the duration of the lambda, and closes it after completion;
+- if the current scope does not contain a connection, the method takes a new connection from the pool, binds it to a `ConnectionContext` for the duration of the lambda, and closes it after completion;
-- nested calls to `withConnection`, `JdbcConnectionFactory#query`, and repository methods inside this lambda use the same current connection;
+- nested calls to `withConnection`, [manual queries](#query), and repository methods inside this lambda use the same current connection;
-- if a `JDBC` exception is a `SQLException`, it is wrapped in `RuntimeSqlException`.
+- a `java.sql.SQLException` is wrapped into `UncheckedSqlException`.

-!!! note

-    Manual `query`, `withConnection`, and `inTx` calls surface a `JDBC` failure as an unchecked `RuntimeSqlException` that wraps the original `java.sql.SQLException`.
-Catch `RuntimeSqlException` (not `SQLException`) at the call site, and use `getCause()` to reach the underlying `SQLException`.

-The `inTx` method opens a transaction and is built on top of `withConnection`.
-If the current connection is already in an active transaction, meaning `autoCommit = false`, nested `inTx` uses the same transaction.
-If there is no active transaction, `inTx` disables `autoCommit`, executes the lambda, and then calls `commit` on success or `rollback` on exception.
-After the transaction completes, registered `addPostCommitAction` or `addPostRollbackAction` callbacks are executed.
+`withContext` is the same thing but hands over the `ConnectionContext` instead of the raw `Connection`, which is what you need to register [post-commit](#post-commit-actions) and [post-rollback](#post-rollback-actions) actions.
+`currentConnection` and `currentContext` return the connection bound to the current scope or `null` when there is none, and `acquireConnection` takes a brand new connection from the pool that the caller must close.

 ===! ":fontawesome-brands-java: `Java`"